sharpic/academic-kickstart/content/post/Retrospective_2019_CO2_Audit/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Photo by Andrea Vincenzo Abbondanza on Unsplash"
+  caption: "Photo by Stephen Dawson on Unsplash"
   focal_point: "Smart"
   preview_only: false